manuelmitasch/Mmitasch.Flow4ember/Documentation/index.rst

 Quickstart
 ==========
-* Do all the boring setup stuff and create a new Flow package with domain models
+* Do all the `Flow setup stuff <http://docs.typo3.org/flow/TYPO3FlowDocumentation/Quickstart/Index.html>`_ and create a new Flow package with domain models
+* Add this package to your package's composer dependencies (package name: mmitasch/flow4ember) and install it.
 * Add the Ember.Resource Annotation to the models for which a REST API endpoint should be provided
 * Kickstart the full CRUD app through: ``./flow ember:all YourCompany.PackageName``
 * Be happy!

+**Checkout the Getting Started guide for a more detailed description.**

 Which Ember persistence layers are supported?